-Russian disinformation is disseminated both overtly-though foreign-language television (notably the multilingual RT) and the self-styled news agency Sputnik International-and covertly, using notionally independent journalists, experts and commentators (many of whom lack legitimacy or status elsewhere) as well as Internet trolls (paid propagandists).1 It operates in many languages and regions including Europe, the Americas and Asia, though this report concentrates on the CEE region.
+Russian disinformation is disseminated both overtly-though foreign-language television (notably the multilingual RT) and the self-styled news agency Sputnik-and covertly, using notionally independent journalists, experts and commentators (many of whom lack legitimacy or status elsewhere) as well as through anonymous websites and Internet trolls (paid propagandists).11 It operates in many languages and regions including Europe, the Americas and Asia.

-The underlying message is simple: the United States is engaged in a selfish, ruthless bid for world domination.
+The underlying message is simple: the West is decadent, hypocritical, ill-run and tyrannical.
+In particular, the United States has long been engaged in a selfish, ruthless bid for world domination.
 By implication, anything Russia or any other country can do to resist this is commendable and justified.
-It portrays the foundations of modern Euro-Atlantic security-including NATO enlargement to former communist countries and Western support for Ukraine-as hypocritical and unjust.
-CEE countries-now the Western alliance's frontline states-are depicted as hysterically Russophobic U.S. puppets run by unscrupulous elites who do not have their peoples' interests at heart.
+It portrays the foundations of modern Euro-Atlantic security-including NATO enlargement to former communist countries and Western support for Ukraine-as a cynical betrayal of promises made to the Soviet Union to do no such thing, fueled by the greed of the Western military-industrial complex and the hysterically Russophobic elites in the CEE countries.